A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Patrick Henry had won the argument at the Virginia Ratifying Convention (he only needed to swing ten votes!)?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 1788,on this day in Richmond, the presumptively named "Virginia Ratifying Convention" rejected the US Constitution by a vote of 89 to 79.